MarcALieber/rdf_mythology/README.md

 # rdf_mythology
-RDF Ontologie on Greek, Roman, Egyptian mythologies see Wiki pages
+RDF Ontologie on Greek, Roman, Egyptian mythologies.
+see Wiki pages
+for more details